Synthetixio/SIPs/sip-x.md

 It should be noted that in light of its market cap and very large trade volumes, the MATIC token is highly volatile and some times has significant daily price swings, and the Polygon sidechain, as with all sidechains, comes with its own security implementations.
 With those points in mind, all crypto assets saw extreme volatility over the past months and MATIC was subject to the same conditions.
 Naturally all sidechains/bridges carry some risk in crypto and yet it did not impede the deployment of sRUNE (the native token for Thorchain) for trading on kwenta.

-SNX stakers would only stand benefit from the introduction of synthetic MATIC and its daily trade volumes.
+SNX stakers would stand to benefit from the introduction of synthetic MATIC and its daily trade volumes.
 The risk of manipulation in particular is minimal, and any existential risks related to the sidechain are not isolated to Polygon but are a part of crypto and defi in its entirety.

 ### Technical Specification
 <!--The technical specification should outline the public API of the changes proposed.
 That is, changes to any of the interfaces Synthetix currently exposes or the creations of new ones.-->